• Politics

 The legislation represents a sweeping rewrite of tax and spending priorities, making permanent the Trump-era tax cuts set to expire at the end of this year and adding new breaks for tipped workers, overtime pay, and factory construction.
 It also includes deep cuts to Medicaid and nutrition assistance, introduces new work requirements for low-income Americans, and slashes green energy tax credits.
 The bill would redirect hundreds of billions of dollars toward border enforcement and defense, including $350 billion in new spending and fees for immigration operations.

-According to the nonpartisan Congressional Budget Office (CBO), the package would add nearly $3.3 trillion to the deficit over the next decade and lead to 11.8 million more Americans becoming uninsured by 2034.
+According to an updated score from the nonpartisan Congressional Budget Office (CBO), the Senate version would increase the deficit by $3.4 trillion—about $1 trillion more than the House-passed bill—and increase the number of uninsured Americans by 11.8 million by 2034.
 Still, most Senate Republicans cast the legislation as a crucial and long-awaited victory.

 Now that different versions of the bill have passed both chambers, the House can send the bill directly to Trump for his signature by adopting the Senate version.
 If the House intends to make more changes to it, Republican leaders from both chambers will have to hammer out a version that can draw enough support for final votes in the House and Senate.